Theresa-o/equity-dashboard-server-python/README.md

 ### Introduction:
-The Real-time Equity and Balance Monitoring Dashboard is a web application built using ReactJS and Django, which allows users to monitor the equity and balance for 3 trading accounts in real-time.
+The Real-time Equity and Balance Monitoring Dashboard is a web application built using ReactJS and Python, which allows users to monitor the equity and balance for 3 trading accounts in real-time.
 The application fetches historical data from MongoDB using Axios, displays the data using Chart.js, and updates the chart every minute.

 ### Technical Architecture

 * Frontend: ReactJS with Chart.js
 * Backend: Python with MongoDB
-* * * Programming tools: VS Code and Jupyter Notebook
+* Programming tools: VS Code and Jupyter Notebook

 ### Process: